 Emma & her secret chocolate stash

 Chocolate is primarily still about pleasure first.
 The consumer is craving for that little moment of pleasure and works with an internal credit – debit system, explains Gwynnie: enough healthy food justifies treating oneself to the ultimate chocolate every now and then.
 Let’s take the example of Emma, our fictitious perfect chocolate consumer.
 Emma is 32 years old, she is a Millennial mom and the perfect premium chocolate consumer.
 She goes to the gym on a weekly basis and she pays attention to a healthy diet.
 Like many women, Emma has a secret chocolate stash, where she hides her chocolate for her little me-moments.
-She would rather eat 1 piece of chocolate that makes her perfectly happy than 2 or 3 pseudo-healthy pieces that don’t taste so good.
+She would rather eat 1 piece of chocolate that makes her perfectly happy than two or three pseudo-healthy pieces that don’t taste so good.

 The example of Emma shows:

-- how lipstick luxury works: women buy a bit of affordable luxury as a reward.
+- How lipstick luxury works: women buy a bit of affordable luxury as a reward.
 Storytelling is very important to reach people like Emma.
-Just think about how a simple strawberry can easily turn into dreams of summer delight and laughter when mentally linked to a strawberry & whipped cream concept for a luxury chocolate bar.
+Just think about how a simple strawberry can easily turn into dreams of summer delight and laughter when mentally linked to a strawberry & whipped cream concept for a luxury chocolate bar

 Untapped potential: exciting chocolates with reduced sugar

-Emma’s story shows that the opportunity is in premium wrapped chocolates with exciting flavour and texture, to create her perfect mini-chocolate-moment.
+Emma’s story shows that the opportunity is in premium wrapped chocolates with exciting flavor and texture, to create her perfect mini-chocolate-moment.
 Because Emma also cares about her health, food brands need to look at new ways to reduce sugar without losing focus on the great taste of Emma's chocolate moment.

 If the confectionery buyer intent is also valid for the chocolate buyer, there is a gap between what consumers want and what brands offer.
 Mintel figures show that 23% of UK confectionery buyers claim that they now seek out sweets which have reduced sugar content (or are sugar-free) over standard ones.
 However, Mintel figures from 2015 until 2019 show a relatively low level of NPD level in reduced sugar confectionery.